confluence/python-textbok/python_notes/Python_Basics.rst

     # This string ends in a backslash followed by an 'n'
     r"Hello!\n"

 We most often use raw strings when we are passing strings to some other program which does its *own* processing of special sequences.
 We want to leave all such sequences untouched in Python, to allow the other program to handle them.

 Triple quotes
 -------------

-In cases where you need to define a long literal spanning multiple lines, or containing many quotes, it may be simplest and most legible to enclose it in triple quotes (either single or double quotes, but of course they must match).
-Inside the triple quotes, all whitespace is treated literally -- if you type a newline it will be reflected in your string.
-You also don't have to escape any quotes.
-Be careful that you don't include anything that you don't mean to -- any indentation will also go inside your string!
+In cases where we need to define a long literal spanning multiple lines, or containing many quotes, it may be simplest and most legible to enclose it in triple quotes (either single or double quotes, but of course they must match).
+Inside the triple quotes, all whitespace is treated literally -- if we type a newline it will be reflected in our string.
+We also don't have to escape any quotes.
+We must be careful not to include anything that we don't mean to -- any indentation will also go inside our string!

 These string literals will be identical::